-Note: Gold and/or copper prospects were defined through calcrete geochemistry.
+Note: Gold and/ or copper prospects defined through calcrete geochemistry

-A study of regolith profiles by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) showed that shallow transported cover (less than 5 m and up to 10 m in depth) over basement rocks may be related to lithogeochemical anomalism of gold, copper, silver, or arsenic (Sheard, 2007).
+A previous study by CSIRO (Commonwealth Scientific and Industrial Research Organisation), of regolith profiles showed that shallow transported cover (less than five metres and up to 10 m in depth) over basement rocks may be related to lithogeochemical anomalism of gold, copper, silver, or arsenic (Sheard, 2007).
 The regolith profile and landform relationships developed as part of the study identified the regolith profiles in the study area that are summarised in Figure 2-9.
-The regolith and landscape evolution demonstrated that an understanding of landscape position and local landforms is crucial when selecting appropriate geochemical sample media, and for interpreting their trace element assay values.
+The regolith and landscape evolution demonstrated that an understanding of landscape position and local landforms are both crucial when selecting appropriate geochemical sample media, and for interpreting their trace element assay values.